 - In 2007, a student went on a killing spree on the Virginia Tech campus, killing more than 32 people.

 - Apple introduced the first iPhone in June of 2007.

 - The global financial crisis of 2007 and 2008 sparked the most severe recession since the Great Depression of the 1930s.
 Now referred to as the Great Recession, the crisis was the result of the US housing bubble bursting, combined with excessive risk-taking by banks in the years prior.

 - In the 2008 US Presidential Election, Barack Obama defeated John McCain to become the 44th president and the first African American to hold the position.

-- Just minutes after taking off from NYC’s La Guardia Airport, a US Airways flight collided with a flock of geese causing the plane to lose both engines.
+- Just minutes after taking off from NYC’s La Guardia Airport on January 15, 2009, a US Airways flight collided with a flock of geese causing the plane to lose both engines.
 In what is now known as the “Miracle on the Hudson”, the pilot, Captain Sully, was able to successfully crash land the plane in the Hudson River between Manhattan and New Jersey, saving the lives of all 155 passengers and crew.

 - The 2009 death of Michael Jackson – the King of Pop – brought outpourings of grief from around the world.